Ade-Ogunbiyi/Chips_Sales_Analysis/README.md

 ![sales customer segement](https://github.com/user-attachments/assets/e6737bea-303c-4aa6-9362-9467bf11e006)

 # Experimentation and Uplift Testing
-To select control stores, we used correlation metrics to find stores with similar sales patterns.
+To select control stores, I used correlation metrics to find stores with similar sales patterns.
 The trial stores were compared with these controls, focusing on sales, customer numbers, and transaction data.
 Stores 77 and 88 performed better than their control counterparts, showing that the trial strategies were successful.
 The recommendation is to apply the best practices from these stores to other locations to increase sales.

 ![Trial 77 vs control store 31_1](https://github.com/user-attachments/assets/f796e294-12d9-427d-bfd5-a5f08040b284)